 My husband has been begging me to make a tres leches cake for years.
 We love Mexican and Spanish food and I really enjoyed the bunuelos I made earlier this year.

 It took me a while to become okay with the idea of a tres leches cake because despise soggy food.
-I can’t even think about anything of bread-y texture being doused in liquid.
+I can’t even think about any type of bread texture being doused in liquid.
 It makes my stomach turn.

 I had to force myself to try a milk-soaked cake and I was pleasantly surprised.
 It’s not soggy at all.
 Instead, it’s moist, spongy, and very flavorful.

 It’s basically a poke cake.
-You poke holes all over the cooked cake a pour syrup over the top and it soaks into the holes, like my strawberries and cream cake.
-In this case, the syrup is made from three different milks.
+You poke holes all over the cooked cake and pour syrup over the top.
+It soaks into the holes, like my strawberries and cream cake.
+In this case, the syrup is made from three different kinds of milk.